apache/couchdb/share/doc/src/api/local.rst

 Stores the specified local document.
 The semantics are identical to storing a standard document in the specified database, except that the document is not replicated.
-See :ref:`api-put-doc`.
+See :ref:`api/doc.put`.

 ``DELETE /db/_local/local-doc``
 ===============================